ryanduchin/music-video-collector/README.md

  -currently working on the add to playlist form and getting the attributes set
  -later: only show playlists that the post is not a part of!

+*** How do I add post to playlist in backbone???
+Do i need to add new models/collections for playlistposts??

 O5 *** sorting feeds? -> need input on monday re: ordering in controller
 - easy way: